 Did you know that if you freeze kitchen scraps you can stretch your grocery dollars?
-You already know to double recipes and freeze half to make last-minute dinner preparation less of a nightmare.
-But ice cube trays can be just as helpful, too.
-Freezing cubes of these things and storing them in plastic bags or Mason jars will not just save money — it speeds up dinner prep as well.
+You already know to double recipes and freeze half to make last-minute dinner preparation less of a nightmare, but what about those tiny amounts of broth or sauce you’ve been throwing out?

 Freeze Kitchen Scraps From…